Comprehensive guide to cycling around Lake Biwa and Shiga Prefecture.

 Q6: Should I cycle clockwise or counterclockwise around Lake Biwa?

 Either way is okay.
 The official recommendation is to cycle counterclockwise so you will be on the left side of the road nearer to the lake shore for a better view.
 (In Japan, they drive on the left side of the road.)
 However, I did it in the clockwise direction and did not notice much difference since most of the cycling paths and roads were not that wide.
-If you want to go up the Oku-Biwako Parkway mountain road up north, you should ride around the lake clockwise.
+If you want to go up the Oku-Biwako Parkway mountain road up north (if the road is not closed), you should ride around the lake clockwise.
 And since most people are cycling counterclockwise, it might be less crowded cycling clockwise.

 Q7: Where should I lodge while cycling around Lake Biwa for two or more days?